-Photo and map courtesy of Central Park Conservancy
+Photo of the Mall courtesy of Central Park Conservancy

-Some of the most breathtaking fall foliage can definitely be found outside NYC, but when it comes to autumnal bliss within the boroughs, not many places can compare to Central Park.
-To make the most of this beautiful season, the Central Park Conservancy has released its annual fall guide, complete with ideas for exploring the park, a list of upcoming programs and events, and their super handy fall foliage map, which lets you know the best spots to see the park’s 18,000 trees in all their yellow, orange, and red glory.
+Some of the most breathtaking fall foliage can definitely be found outside of NYC, but when it comes to autumnal bliss within the boroughs, not many places can compare to Central Park.
+The park experiences a different fall foliage season than other parts of the city because of the tall buildings that surround it and cast shadows on its trees.
+According to the Central Park Conservancy, the trees have a “distorted sense of the seasons,” creating a later foliage season for Central Park.
+To make the most of this beautiful season, the Conservancy released its annual fall guide, complete with ideas for exploring the park, and their handy fall foliage map, which lets you know the best spots to see the park’s 18,000 trees in all their yellow, orange, and red glory.
+Ahead, find eight spots that take the lead for leaf-peeping.

 The Ravine courtesy of the Central Park Conservancy